List of highest-grossing Japanese films

-Highest-grossing Japanese films worldwide
+Highest-grossing films worldwide

 Due to a lack of available data, some films have incomplete grosses that do not reflect their entire theatrical runs in all markets, and other films are missing altogether.
 The rankings are consequently only approximate.
 There is especially a lack of available worldwide box office data for Japanese films released prior to 1997.
-See Highest-grossing Japanese films in Japan below for more complete data within the domestic Japanese market and Japanese films by number of box office admissions for more data on both domestic and overseas performance, especially for films released prior to 1997.
+See Highest-grossing films in Japan below for more complete data within the domestic Japanese market and Box office ticket sales below for more data on both domestic and overseas performance, especially for films released prior to 1997.

+The highest Japanese movie is Demon Slayer: Kimetsu no Yaiba – The Movie: Infinity Castle with a collection of $820.4 million dollars after re-release in Japan on 6 Feb 2026 in special IMAX format 1:43:1 and on 6 Mar 2026 in the USA, UK and Canada in ScreenX format.

 The highest-grossing Japanese film in terms of box office ticket sales is the 1976 film Manhunt, which was the first foreign film released in China following the Cultural Revolution, and subsequently sold more than 400 million tickets there.
-According to Nikkan Sports, the People's Daily and Eiga.com, the film attained approximately 800 million viewers in China.
-Its inflation-adjusted Chinese gross revenue is estimated to be at least in 2017.
+According to Nikkan Sports, the People's Daily, and Eiga.com, the film attained approximately 800 million viewers in China.
+Its inflation-adjusted Chinese gross revenue was estimated to be at least in 2017 or about as of 2026.
 However, the amount of nominal box office gross revenue (not adjusted for inflation) it generated in China at the time is not known to have been reported, so it is not included on this list.

 The list also does not include ancillary revenue from other sources such as home entertainment or merchandise sales, where a number of Japanese films earn significantly more revenue.
 The anime film My Neighbor Totoro (1988), for example, grossed about from home video and licensed merchandise sales.